mixtur/webpack-spritesmith/Readme.md

 There are no *intended* support for custom templates.
 Though spritesheet-templates (that currently does all template magic) [already can give you that](https://github.com/twolfson/spritesheet-templates#custom).

+The idea is you can use `templater.addTemplate` or `templater.addHandlebarsTemplate`.

+And then specify that template in "target.css"

 For example you can write something like this